Examples

 - Location:

-, an example of extrinsic cohesive elements insertion is shown.
+In cohesive/plate.py, an example of extrinsic cohesive elements insertion is shown.
 This example simulates a plate

 with a pre-existing crack pulled.
-The geometry is depicted in Fig. 55.
+The geometry is depicted in Fig. 57.

 The problem is solved statically until the onset of instability and is then solved dynamically with an explicit

 integration scheme.
-This is done by adding a new solver with model.initNewSolver()
+This is done by adding a new solver with model.initNewSolver():

 model = aka.SolidMechanicsModelCohesive(mesh)